patel5468/Final-Project/T4_answers.md

 ###

-**1. How does the perturbed ensemble variance vary with time relative to the reference ensemble's variance?**
+**Question 1: How does the perturbed ensemble variance vary with time relative to the reference ensemble's variance?**

-The perturbed ensemble's variance increases over time and approaches saturation relative to the reference ensemble's variance, as indicated by the normalized variance reaching approximately 1.
+Answer: The perturbed ensemble's variance increases over time and approaches saturation relative to the reference ensemble's variance, as indicated by the normalized variance reaching approximately 1.

 ###

-**2. For each SPEEDY model variable, for each spatial scale band and for each model level, how many days did it take for the perturbed ensemble's variance to saturate?
+**Question 2: For each SPEEDY model variable, for each spatial scale band and for each model level, how many days did it take for the perturbed ensemble's variance to saturate?
 Which spatial scale's ensemble variance saturates first?
 Which spatial scale's ensemble variance saturates last?**

-From the normalized variance plots:
+Answer: From the normalized variance plots:

 1. Large Spatial Scales:
    - For all variables (`u`, `v`, `t`, `q`), the variance for large spatial scales saturates relatively early, typically within 10–15 days at most levels.
 This is expected since large-scale features like synoptic systems tend to equilibrate faster in ensemble forecasting.